 1930: Coach Dana X. Bible tours western Nebraska to speak to fans and alumni.

 1940: Nebraska emerges from spring practice as the favorite to win the Big Six.

 1945: Coach Adolph Lewandowski says wartime attrition will force him to rely heavily on freshmen in the fall.

 «1950: Tom Novak accepts an invitation to play for the College All-Stars against the Philadelphia Eagles in August.
 (The all-stars would upset the defending NFL champions, 17-7.)

-1985: Mark Traynowicz is the 29th pick in the NFL draft and the first of six Huskers to be selected.
+1985: The Reds rally from a 21-10 deficit in the third quarter to beat the Whites in the spring game, 26-21.
+Also, Mark Traynowicz is the 29th pick in the NFL draft and the first of six Huskers to be selected.

 1995: A big Sports Illustrated piece on Tommie Frazier sheds some light on the nature of the quarterback competition at Nebraska.